gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 .. container:: figurelegend

-    Figure: Water (blue) and ethanol (gray) density profile along the *x* direction.
+    Figure: Water (blue) and ethanol (gray) density profiles along the :math:`x` axis.
+    These density profiles were obtained during the last 500 picosecond of a 1 nanosecond long run.

 ..  container:: justify

-    The density profiles show an excess of ethanol at the 2 interfaces, which is expected as ethanol is known to be amphiphilic.
-There is also a local maxima in the center of the fluid layer (near x = 3 nm), and two depletion areas in between the center of the fluid layer and the two interfaces.
+    The density profiles show an excess of ethanol at the 2 interfaces, which is commonly observed :cite:`stewart2003molecular`.
+    There is also a local maxima in the water density near center of the fluid layer (near :math:`x = 3~\text{nm}`), and two depletion areas in between the center of the fluid layer and the two interfaces.

 Imposed forcing